-There are many organisations, both government, e.g. the Department of Agriculture, and private, e.g., pesticide contractors, engaged in providing services to the agricultural industries.
-One possible categorisation of these services is by function, and this section sets out the various regulatory, research, educational, and transport services to agriculture together with the bodies responsible for providing these services.
-The types of services listed here do not provide an exhaustive list of services to agriculture, and it is proposed to expand on the range of services discussed in future editions of the Victorian Year Book.
+There are many organisations, both government, e.g., the Department of Agriculture, and private, e.g., pesticide contractors, engaged in providing services to the agricultural industries.
+One possible categorisation of these services is by function, and this section sets out the various regulatory, research, educational, marketing, and financial services to agriculture together with the bodies responsible for providing these services.

-Further references: Marketing, Victorian Year Book 1978, pp. 401-2; Financial services, 1978, pp. 403-7
+Further references: Transport in agriculture, Victorian Year Book 1979, pp. 370-1